draggsconnor/BlipKit/manual/index.md

 description: This is an overview of the library's concept and its basic objects.
 ---

 This is an overview of the library's concept and its basic objects.
-Objects have functions for either initializing them statically, or to allocate them dynamically.
+Objects can be declared and initialized statically, or allocated.
 Statically declared objecs can be wrapped into other structs to reduce memory allocations.

 *Although the objects in the example snippets are declared in a function-like context, they should be declared globally or wrapped inside other objects, so they exist further when a function returns.*